Article I – Membership

 Officers may serve as either onsite or online students.

-The President may choose to offer a paper or electronic voting ballot at or before the May meeting.
+The President may choose to offer a paper or digital voting ballot before the first full week of April.
 All votes counted toward the election shall be collected in one medium and not both.

-If the President chooses to hold the election electronically, all active chapter members registered with STC will receive an email from the current President with a link to the election ballot.
-Members should vote once for each officer position and submit the ballot.
-The President may choose to allow electronic voting during the May meeting in place of paper ballots.
+If the President chooses to hold the election digitally, all active chapter members registered with STC will receive an email from the current President with a link to the election ballot.
+The President may choose to allow electronic voting during the April meeting in place of paper ballots.
+Votes will be will be counted by the Executive Committee after the meeting.

 The electronic ballot shall be created using Office 365 Forms to ensure the ballot may only be submitted by TTU students once per ballot since Office 365 Forms allows the creator to require each voter to sign into their account to access the form.
 This shall ensure each voter is both an active member and has only voted once.

-Section 3: Should an Executive Committee position become vacant during the academic school year, the position may be filled by appointment of the remaining Executive Committee.
+Should an Executive Committee position become vacant during the academic school year, the remaining Executive Committee may fill the position by appointment.
 Nominations for a vacant position may be accepted for a position immediately following the two-week notice of a resigning committee member.

 Article IV – Financial Procedures